-Our prayer service tonight for this purification of conscience is modeled along the lines of Pope John Paul II's "Day of Pardon" held on the First Sunday of Lent, March 12, 2000, as part of the observation of the Great Jubilee of the new millennium.3 We began as he did, vested in penitential purple, asking for forgiveness and seeking the grace to forgive.
+Our prayer service tonight for this purification of conscience is modeled along the lines of Pope Saint John Paul II's "Day of Pardon" held on the First Sunday of Lent, March 12, 2000, as part of the observation of the Great Jubilee of the new millennium.
+We began as he did, vested in penitential purple, asking for forgiveness and seeking the grace to forgive.
 We have listened to the words of Sacred Scripture, in which we heard the message of the prophet Malachi speaking of God's justice and purification, as well as God's promise that He will return to those who return to Him.

 We have pleaded in the Responsorial Psalm, "Lord, come and save us."
 We have heard the words of Jesus in St. Luke's Gospel tell us that "there will be more joy in heaven over one sinner who repents than over ninety-nine righteous people who have no need of repentance."
 The general intercessions will take the form of seven confessions of sin and requests for God's pardon.
 After each of these seven petitions, one of the seven candles on the altar will be lit.
 As we pray for God's forgiveness for these sins, we will chant the Kyrie Eleison [Lord have mercy].
 Before the final blessing, we will pray the Lord's Prayer, asking our Father to "forgive us our trespasses as we forgive those who trespass against us."

-I see this evening of repentance and prayer as my desire, while I am still near the beginning of my pastoral ministry as Bishop of the Diocese of Springfield in Illinois, to express our repentance and seek God's pardon for the sins of the past, that His grace may bring us healing for the faith to flourish in the future.
-Blessed John Paul II said that "the Church does not tire of doing penance" because penance is something that we do as a community of faith, asking pardon for each other's sins.
+I see this evening of repentance and prayer as a way for us as a community of faith to express our repentance and seek God's pardon for the sins of the past, that His grace may bring us healing for the faith to flourish in the future.
+Pope Saint John Paul II said that "the Church does not tire of doing penance" because penance is something that we do as a community of faith, asking pardon for each other's sins.
 As Saint Paul wrote, if one part of the body suffers, "all the parts suffer with it; if one part is honored, all the parts share its joy" (1 Corinthians 12:26).
 So we do penance for the sins of others as well as ourselves, that all may be healed.

 I am not the first Bishop of Springfield to express such repentance and prayer for pardon.
-In his Pastoral Letter on Reconciliation, issued February 10, 2008, the Most Reverend George J. Lucas, now Archbishop of Omaha, wrote, "I want to ask forgiveness for the offenses caused by any representatives of the Church, and I want to call all members of our diocese to a renewed effort at reconciliation in our families, our parishes and our communities."4
+In his Pastoral Letter on Reconciliation, issued February 10, 2008, the Most Reverend George J. Lucas, now Archbishop of Omaha, wrote, "I want to ask forgiveness for the offenses caused by any representatives of the Church, and I want to call all members of our diocese to a renewed effort at reconciliation in our families, our parishes and our communities."

-It is in that same spirit that I express repentance for the sins of the members of the Church who have harmed others.
-Sometimes these harms were evil in themselves, such as the sins of racism and the sexual abuse of minors, as well as other forms of unchastity.
-At other times, the harms may have been done in the context of actions that were in themselves not sinful and may even have been necessary for pastoral or economic reasons, such as the closing of a church or school, but nevertheless were done in a way that was insensitive to the feelings of those who would be affected.
+It is in that same spirit that I express repentance for the sins of the members of the Church, in particular the clergy - bishops, priests and deacons - who have harmed others.
+Sometimes these harms were evil in themselves, such as stealing church funds or sexually abusing minors, as well as committing other sins of unchastity.
+At other times, the harms may have been caused by negligence in not properly supervising the clergy or other church personnel, by not removing them promptly enough when they had caused harm to others, or by covering up their wrongdoing.